-At just over 1.5 miles from the trailhead you'll reach the first fairly long stretch of trail that passes through swampy terrain.
-This section lasts maybe 20 yards or so.
+At just over 1.5 miles from the trailhead you'll reach the first long stretch of trail that passes through swampy terrain.
+This section was roughly 20 yards or so in length.
 With a little bush whacking you should be able to find a drier route.
 At 2.5 miles you'll reach another stretch of swampy terrain.
-This section of at least 30 or more yards was the wettest part of the trail during our hike.
-Unfortunately we were unable to find a drier route around this section.
+This section of at least 30 or more yards was the wettest part of the route during our hike.
+Unfortunately we were unable to find a drier course around this section.

 Once beyond these two swampy areas you should take look up to your right where you'll likely notice a few vehicles traveling along the upper slopes of Trail Ridge Road.

 As mentioned above, we ended this hike at roughly the 3-mile mark.
 Hikers will have the option of proceeding further, or ending it sooner, as there is no particular destination along this route.